krgamestudios/krgamestudios.com/public_html/src/errata.md

 Some spells are now marked as known or forbidden.

-Known spells are automatically available to all classes with that catagory of spells available; all other spells must be learned.
+Known spells are automatically available to all classes with that catagory of spells available (assuming you have the prerequisites).
+All other spells must be learned somehow.

-Forbidden spells are unavailable under normal learning conditions, and even knowledge of them is surpressed.
+Forbidden spells are strictly unavailable under normal circumstances, and even knowledge of them is surpressed.

 Known Spells: